piotrtar/widget-tests/README.md

 #### `yarn`

-Installs a package and any packages that it depends. on
+Installs a package and any packages that it depends on.

 #### `yarn run test`